stitchtrove/personal_website/index.md

 ## Everything else

-Reading Bookshops & Bonedust, next up is The Fragile Threads of Power and then Good Omens.
+Reading The Fragile Threads of Power and then Good Omens.

 Playing DDO, Solasta and Stardew.

 Cross Stitching over on <a href="https://www.instagram.com/amy_k_w/" target="_blank">Instagram</a>.

-Recently lost 3 stone and ran my first 5k in 44 mins, my current deadlift and squat weight is 60kg.